 NERC filed the first phase of the modifications to the CIP Reliability Standards (Version 2) on May 22, 2009.
 In this phase, NERC removed from the standards the terms "reasonable business judgment" and "acceptance of risk," added a requirement for a "single senior manager" responsible for CIP compliance, and made certain other administrative and clarifying changes.
-In a September 30, 2009 order, the Commission approved the Version 2 standards and directed NERC to develop additional modifications to certain of them.
-Pursuant to NERC's request, the Version 2 standards will become effective on April 1, 2010, in order to allow registered entities a period of time to comply.
-The remaining phases of the CIP standard revisions to respond to the Commission's directives are still under development by NERC.
-It is important to note that the majority of the changes to the standards directed by the Commission have yet to be addressed by NERC.
-Until they are addressed, there are significant gaps in protection such as self-determination of the assets covered by the CIP standards, a needed framework for oversight and approval of technical feasibility exceptions, and a needed requirement for a defense in depth posture.
-To address these outstanding items, in the September 30, 2009 order, the Commission ordered NERC to provide a timetable that reflects its plan to address the remaining modifications directed by the Commission in the Final Rule.
-The Commission expects NERC to file its implementation plan by the beginning of next year.
+In a September 30, 2009 order, the Commission approved the Version 2 CIP standards and directed NERC to develop additional modifications to certain of them.
+Pursuant to the Commission's September 30, 2009 order, NERC submitted Version 3 of the CIP standards which revised Version 2 as directed.
+The Version 3 CIP standards became effective on October 1, 2010.
+This first phase of the modifications directed by the Commission in Order No. 706, which encompassed both Version 2 and Version 3, did not modify the critical asset identification process, a central concern in Order No. 706.